An AI system to help scientists write expert-level empirical software: Discussion

-{\it Generative Programming} — Our system can be viewed as a modern, AI-driven realization of this concept.
-In traditional generative programming, a developer creates a program generator (using techniques like templates, domain-specific languages~\cite{mernik2005and}, or metaprogramming) that produces tailored source code for a family of related problems~\cite{czarnecki2002generative}.
-In contrast, we employ an LLM guided by a tree search as the generative engine.
-This approach offers greater flexibility, allowing the system to synthesize novel programs by exploring a vast solution space and integrating diverse domain knowledge in ways not easily achievable with more template-based methods.
+{\it Generative Programming} — ERA can be viewed as a modern AI-driven realization of traditional generative programming, where, a developer creates a program generator (using techniques like templates, domain-specific languages~\cite{mernik2005and}, or metaprogramming) that produces tailored source code for a family of related problems~\cite{czarnecki2002generative}.
+In contrast, we use an LLM guided by a tree search as the generative engine.
+This approach offers greater flexibility, allowing ERA to synthesize novel programs by exploring a vast solution space and integrating diverse domain knowledge in ways not easily achievable with more template-based methods.

 {\it LLMs for Code Generation} — The advent of large language models pre-trained on vast code corpora has revolutionized code generation.
-Systems like OpenAI's Codex~\cite{chen2021evaluating} and Google DeepMind's AlphaCode~\cite{li2022competition} have demonstrated the ability to generate correct and complex code from natural language descriptions.
-These systems are typically used for "one-shot" generation from a prompt.
+Systems like AlphaCode~\cite{li2022competition} and OpenAI Codex~\cite{chen2021evaluating} have demonstrated the ability to generate correct and complex code from natural language descriptions.
+These systems are typically used for ``one-shot'' generation from a prompt.
 Our approach differs by using the LLM in an iterative refinement loop.
 Instead of generating code from scratch, our LLM rewrites existing software candidates, guided by a search algorithm (TS) that uses the quality score as a signal.

-{\it Combining LLMs and Search} — The most closely related work involves combining LLMs with search algorithms to overcome the limitations of one-shot generation.
-A recent example is Google DeepMind's FunSearch, which uses an LLM to search for new mathematical discoveries~\cite{romera2024mathematical}.
-FunSearch works by pairing a creative LLM with an automated evaluator.
-The LLM suggests improvements (new code) to an existing program, and these improvements are only kept if they pass evaluation.
-This creates an evolutionary feedback loop.
-This is conceptually very similar to our system's use of an LLM rewriter and a quality score.
-However, our system generalizes the search process using TS, a robust algorithm for exploring large search trees.
-Our system also incorporates knowledge from the literature.